fujiapple852/trippy/README.md

 ## Privileges

-Trippy uses a raw socket which requires elevated privileges.
-Enabling the required privilege can be achieved in several ways, including:
+Trippy normally requires elevated privileges due to the use of raw sockets.
+Enabling the required privileges for your platform can be achieved in several ways, as outlined below.
+Trippy can also be used without elevated privileged on certain platforms, with some limitations.

+### Unix

 1: Run as `root` user via `sudo`: